19th-century chord progressions

-A cadenza similar to the cadenza composta through all the keys by Franz Liszt (Technische Studien, book 1).
+A cadenza through all the keys by Franz Liszt (Technische Studien, book 1).

 Chopin's prelude nr.
 20 in c minor is an interesting example of a harmonized prelude.
-It contains several frequently used chord passages such as cadenzas and large parts of the descending octave rule.
+It contains several frequently used chord passages such as cadenzas and large parts of the descending chromatic scale harmonization.

 Fragment of Chopin's exercises on diminished chords as a sketch for a piano method.